hamcrest/OCHamcrest/README.md

 -------------------

 Prebuilt binaries are available on [GitHub](https://github.com/hamcrest/OCHamcrest/releases/).
-The binaries are packaged as frameworks: OCHamcrest.framework for Mac OS X development, OCHamcrestIOS.framework for iOS development.
+The binaries are packaged as frameworks:

+* _OCHamcrestIOS.framework_ for iOS development
+* _OCHamcrest.framework_ for Mac OS X development

 Drag the appropriate framework into your project, specifying "Copy items into destination group's folder".

 ### iOS Development: